 Tripods and monopods

 A video monopod with feet is another option.
-They’re quicker to set up and take up less space, though of course they won’t stand up on their own.
+They’re quicker to set up and take up less space, but they won’t stand up on their own.
 They’re really useful in some situations, but not when you need to change lenses singlehanded.
+I use a Manfrotto

 For more elaborate movements you can ‘fly’ the camera on a stabiliser.
 Professional Steadicams are extremely expensive, but you can get affordable lower-end models like the Steadicam Merlin and the Glidecam series.
 You can also get the Steadicam Smoothee for smartphones and GoPros.
 Stabilisers are tricky to use: like riding a bike, you’ll need a lot of practice.